 - Dubai Opera – offering a year-round program of incredible entertainment from traditional opera to the best of Westend theatre and internationally acclaimed acts.

-- Evening fountain show of Burj Lake, plus LED light show on the Burj Khalifa.
+- Evening fountain show of Burj Lake, plus LED light show on the Burj Khalifa (NB – the fountains have been temporarily closed in 2025 for extensive renovations; reopening date still TBC)

 - With the kids, don’t forget the giant Hamleys store, plus The Toy Store in the basement – plenty of FREE fun entertainment!

 Dubai Mall is certainly not the only shopping mall with a lot going on.
-In fact, Malls are where most summer life circulates around in Dubai during the day.
+In fact, malls are where most summer life circulates during the day in Dubai.

 You can also try a few more novel indoor ideas in Dubai, such as: